 North of Azusa, State 39 takes on a different look as it turns from a city street into a twisty mountain road.
 It slowly climbs along the canyon wall, using many sidehill viaducts, passing two large reservoirs and dams.
 After the junction with East Fork Road, State 39 climbs even faster, rising from about 2000 feet up to 6000 feet in a matter of a few miles.
 Just after passing the Crystal Lake turnoff the highway is blocked by a large gate.
 About 4.5 miles of State 39, the rest of the way to State 2, have been closed since 1978 due to a number of landslides.
 The roadway is passable but isn’t a full two lanes wide all the way up.

 According to some sources at Caltrans District 7, there are plans to reconstruct State 39 over the closed segment to open it to the public again.
 Construction was slated to begin around mid-2005 but was delayed due to funding.
+More recent information shows that Caltrans wants to abandon the highway, though they may not be able to.
 More information will be posted here as I get it.

 San Gabriel Canyon Road